m-spangenberg/amnesia/README.md

 ## Description

 AMNESIA is a small anonymous chatroom project put together during the [2020 Covid-19 Lockdown](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Namibia) as a WebSocket learning exercise.

 ## Getting Started

-The front was put together with only the most basic of Tailwind CSS.
+The front was put together with Tailwind CSS.
 I did consider using Bulma or Tachyons and might try them out depending on which direction this project goes in.
-This is also my first project using any JavaScript, Node.js, Express.js and Socket.io.
+This is also my first project using any JavaScript, Node.js, Express.js or Socket.io.

 ### Dependencies